10 Ways to Stop Spring Allergies Naturally

-Using a HEPA air purifier will help filter out any airborne pollen or dust particles indoors that could contribute to symptoms like a sore throat or a stuffy nose.
+Using an air purifier with a high efficiency air filter and strong motor will help filter out any airborne pollen or dust particles indoors that could contribute to symptoms like a sore throat or a stuffy nose.

-And if finding natural ways to solve health concerns is important to you, a HEPA filter uses only mechanical filtration.
+And if finding natural ways to solve health concerns is important to you, a high efficiency air filter and strong motor uses only mechanical filtration.
 That means it’s just filter fibers doing the work, no funky technology that might introduce chemicals or other byproducts into your air.

-For anyone concerned about health, HEPA filtration is the standard for air cleaning.
+For anyone concerned about health, this filtration system is the standard for air cleaning.

 4. Rinse Your Sinuses

 Another way to find seasonal allergy relief is to rinse your sinuses.
 Nasal irrigation by safely using a neti pot or a saline solution will help to clean your sinuses and relieve sinus pressure.